 What to do when your child lies to you.

-As parents we must build up our children help them learn and grow without breaking them down. when your child lies to you remain calm.
+As parents, we must build up our children to help them learn and grow without breaking them down. when your child lies to you remain calm.
 Discuss with your child why honesty and truthfulness are vital to keeping communication open.
-If you can not trust your child to be honest with you it becomes impossible to allow them the freedom they want.
+If you can not trust your child, to be honest with you it becomes impossible to allow them the freedom they want.

 Get to the root of the lie.

 Often we lie out of fear.
 The same goes for your child.
 Address the lie and discuss the outcome your child feared.
 Did they worry they wouldn’t be allowed to do something they wanted?
 Discuss with your child how rules protect them.
 Be honest with your child with why fear for their safety effects the rules and how lies make it harder to trust that your child will be safe.
 Was it because they feared they would be punished?
 Talk to your child about how much less the punishment would have been had they been honest with you about choices they had made.

 Understand why we lie

 There is a lot going on in the.
 Human mind and understanding the science behind why we lie and how it happens.
 The book The Honest Truth About Dishonesty: How We Lie to Everyone–Especially Ourselves is a great start.

 Often when your child starts lying the pick up the habit of sneaking and taking things that they should not.
 It is a tough situation.
 I now I have been there.
 This unit on teaching children about stealing can help you take this lesson further if you need it.